-The research team then tested how well the SMART Work programme worked for reducing sitting and improving health and well-being in desk-based workers within the National Health Service (NHS).
-They used the gold standard research methodology to do this - a randomised controlled trial.
+2018 saw the publication in the BMJ looking at how well the SMART Work programme worked for reducing sitting and improving health and well-being in desk-based workers within the National Health Service (NHS).
+They used the gold standard research methodology to do this – a randomised controlled trial.
 After 12 months, they found:

 - Reductions in sitting whilst at work

 - Increases in job performance

 - Improvements in lower back, neck and upper extremity musculoskeletal issues